abodnar1/horoscope-ideabox/README.md

 ## Prompt

 Today you will be making a horoscope App!
+We reccommend you time yourself 3 hours for this practice.
 Here are some user stories we are looking for this app:

 - When a user pulls up the application they should see a form asking for their zodiac sign